-So, let’s have a look at two big mistakes teachers make today with advanced technique, plus I’ll reveal my own favorite warmups, and give you some quick wins to revitalize your advanced level teaching.
+First, let’s have a look at two mistakes teachers make today with advanced technique, plus I’ll reveal my own favourite warmups, and give you some quick wins for advanced technique teaching.

 It’s a big mistake when teachers miss the chance to pull examples out of the student’s repertoire and use them as exercises.
 Just like with theory, when we can directly connect the idea to a relevant example, they’ll remember it far longer.